How to Start, Stop, or Restart Apache

 sudo systemctl restart httpd

-If you have CentOS 6 (or earlier) use the following commands to start, stop and restart the Apache daemon:
+If you have CentOS 6 or earlier system that uses SysV, use the following commands to start, stop and restart the Apache daemon:

 sudo service httpd start

 We have shown you how to start, stop, and restart the Apache webserver on various Linux systems.